There are only two directions a business can take to build a strong value offering:

 The most obvious of these is the possibility that you are going to bring a value offering to the table that people don’t want.
 But that’s only the half of it.
 Perhaps even more challenging is understanding what constitutes new value in the first place.

-Many people make the error of thinking that if they are doing something “new” they are by definition bringing “new value”.
+When trying to build a strong value offering, many people make the error of thinking that if they are doing something “new” they are by definition bringing “new value”.
 This is not the case.
 The word “value” is very carefully chosen to represent the result of what you are offering, not the thing itself.
 Just because your product is different from others that doesn’t mean it offers different value – or any value at all for that matter.

 An obvious example of where you see this misunderstanding is with food and drink products that utilise quirky ingredients.